bluesky-social/social-app/README.md

 - Change any support links (feedback, email, terms of service, etc) to your own systems.
 - Replace any analytics or error-collection systems with your own so we don't get super confused.

-## Security disclosures

-If you discover any security issues, please send an email to security@bsky.app.
-The email is automatically CCed to the entire team and we'll respond promptly.

 ## License (MIT)

 See [./LICENSE](./LICENSE) for the full license.

-## P.S.

-We ❤️ you and all of the ways you support us.
-Thank you for making Bluesky a great place!